xixiaofinland/sfterm.nvim/README.md

 # Description

-It creates an integrated terminal in Nvim, and send commands to it.
+It creates an terminal in a float window, and send commands to it.

 Why?
 A better workflow: